Chapter 1 – Purpose and Background

 Naturalization is the conferring of U.S. citizenship after birth by any means whatsoever.
 See INA 101(a)(23).
 There are various ways a foreign citizen or national may become a U.S. citizen through the process of naturalization.
 This chapter addresses the general naturalization requirements.
 See INA 316.
 See relevant parts in Volume 12 [12 USCIS-PM] for other naturalization provisions and requirements.

 The applicant has the burden of establishing by a preponderance of the evidence that he or she meets the requirements for naturalization.

 The following are the general naturalization requirements that an applicant must meet in order to become a U.S. citizen: See INA 316.

 The applicant must be age 18 or older at the time of filing for naturalization

-The applicant must be an LPR for at least five years before being eligible for naturalization
+The applicant must be a lawful permanent resident (LPR) for at least five years before being eligible for naturalization

 The applicant must have continuous residence in the United States as an LPR for at least five years immediately preceding the date of filing the application and up to the time of admission to citizenship